 This gas-well blowout represents a unique opportunity to document impacts of contaminants in a shallow water environment.
-The foresight, resourcefulness, and collaborative efforts of these quick-acting researchers should give the public, responders, and other scientists key information about the incident arena, at essentially its beginning, to better understand impacts as this event evolves.
+The foresight, resourcefulness, and collaborative efforts of these quick-acting researchers should give public. the responders. and other information scientists key about the incident arena, at essentially its beginning, to better understand impacts as this event evolves.